 - 1. Timestamp Method: In this method, the Subscriber signs the Code, appends its Code Signing Certificate and submits it to a Timestamp Authority to be time-stamped.
-The resulting package can be considered valid after expiration of the Code Signing Certificate if the timestamp is dated prior to the Certificate's expiration date and any applicable revocation date. - 2.
+The resulting package can be considered valid after expiration of the Code Signing Certificate. - 2.
 Signing Service Method: In this method, the Subscriber uses the service to sign compiled code, binary, file, app, or similar object.
 Alternatively, the service MAY sign a digest of the preceding objects.
-The resulting Code Signature is valid up to the expiration time of the Signing Service's Certificate.
+The resulting Code Signature is valid up to the expiration time of the Signing Service's Code Signing Certificate and any applicable revocation date, whichever comes first.
 Signing Services MAY also timestamp signed objects.